Donate246/-For-all/README.md

 Loving the game here
 Checking on you all guys
 Incredible day here
-We all gonna make it
+We're all gonna make it
+Life is worth it